sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 }
 ```

 With the routes converted into an array, we can use `forEach` to iterate through all of them, regardless of their number.
 As we begin processing each route we set the `minutes` value to zero.
-We can then iterate through all the stops on the route.
+Then we can use `forEach` again iterate through all the stops on the route.

 ``` {.javascript .numberLines}
     args.forEach(function(route) {